 Culte Chinese Red has been the colour of Louboutin luxury high heels since 1993.
 Louboutin has become famous itself for numerous litigation with other brands (including YSL) in order for only the soles of their shoes to be this unique colour.
 It was only after endless difficulties that Louboutin managed to register the colour in 2012.

 Veuve Clicquot, the world's second-largest Champagne manufacturer, differs itself on the market by massive use of a yellow-orange colour.
 MHCS registered PANTONE 137C as a trademark for Nice Class 33, meaning no other alcoholic beverage manufacturer can use this colour anymore.
 This enabled MHCS to win a number of disputes with several brands, such as Spanish Cava Don Jaime and Malheur Brewery.
 And the yellow-orange shade remains, even after more than 135 years, the symbol of Veuve Clicquot Champagne.

 Tiffany Blue was created specifically for this great jewellery power.
 Pantone, which developed the colour, assigned it a special number - 1837, which happens to be the year Tiffany & Co was founded.
 You do not even find this trademarked colour in Pantone samplers.
 Tiffany uses Pantone 1837 on gift boxes and packets to be immediately recognisable.

-Caterpillar tractors’ strong yellow colour can be easily recognised from a distance.
+Caterpillar tractors’ strong yello colour can be easily recognised from a distance.
 The colour is registered as a trademark under the name "Caterpillar Yellow" and can also be found directly in the Caterpillar company logo and other elements of the company's visual identity.